plone/plonecli/README.rst

 Installation
 ============

+We install plonecli in the global user site-packages, so that we can use it in multible projects.

 .. code-block:: console

-    $ easy_install plonecli
+    $ easy_install --user plonecli

-NOTE: for now we are using a github version of the click package.
-As son as the next version (>6.7) is out, we will use the normal pypi versions.
-This does not work with pip so well, but you can use easy_install for the moment.
+NOTE: *For now we are using a github version of the click package.
+As soon as the next version (>6.7) is out, we will use the normal pypi versions.
+This does not work with pip so well, but you can use easy_install for the moment.*

 Usage
 =====